jon-rodriguez/animated-journey/README.md

 # Objectives

-- It's a beginner level app social media app created to understand how MVC concept and logins are added/CRUD logic
+- It's a beginner/intermediate level social media app created to understand how MVC concept and logins are added/CRUD logic to like, post, delete images posted by users.

 ---

 # Who is this for?

 - It's for beginners & intermediates with little more experience, to help understand the various aspects of building a node app with some complex features

+---

+# Tech used

+- HTML, CSS, Bootstrap, JavaScript, Express, Node.js, Mongodb/Mongoose, EJS, Cloudinary, Heroku

 ---